ZamBoyle/Eqla-SGBD/Theo/Théorie.md

 SELECT Eleve.Nom, Prenom, Classe.Nom
 FROM Eleve
 INNER JOIN Classe ON Eleve.IdClasse = Classe.IdClasse
-WHERE Sexe='M' AND Eleve.nom LIKE 'b%';
+WHERE Sexe='M' AND Eleve.nom LIKE 'b%' ;
 ```